Realms in Zulip

 Zulip allows multiple realms to be hosted on a single instance.
-Realms are the Zulip codebases’s internal name for what we refer to in user documentation as an organization (the name “realm” comes from Kerberos).
+Realms are the Zulip codebase’s internal name for what we refer to in user-facing documentation as an organization (the name “realm” comes from Kerberos).

-The production docs on multiple realms are likely also relevant reading.
+The production docs on multiple realms are also relevant reading.

 There are two main methods for creating realms.

 Using unique link generator